 Vegetarian Restaurants in Cadaqués

-Unfortunately, the only one that was open when we visited in February was Lua, a popular bar/restaurant near the Esglesia de Santa Maria church.
-The menu includes sandwiches and one vegetarian main dish: a mixed plate including hummus, rice, and pico de gallo (a Mexican style salad).
+Top of the list is Lua, Carrer Silvi Raohla 12, near the church in the heart of the old town.
+When we visited, their menu included sandwiches and one vegetarian main dish: a mixed plate including hummus, rice, and pico de gallo (a Mexican-style salad).
 There was also a vegetarian soup on the daily specials board.
-Although the vegetarian options were pretty limited, the quality was very good and prices reasonable.
+Although the selection isn’t huge, the quality was very good, and the prices were reasonable.

 We also ate at two of the restaurants which line the seafront at Plaça del Passeig.
-The best of which was Restaurant S’Estrop (Passeig 9) who specialise in fish and seafood but also have a selection of “accidentally vegetarian” dishes including grilled vegetables, calçots, escalivada and spaghetti with pesto or tomato sauce.
+The best of which was Restaurant S’Estrop (Passeig 9), which specialises in fish and seafood but also has a selection of “accidentally vegetarian” dishes, including grilled vegetables, calçots, escalivada and spaghetti with pesto or tomato sauce.

 Hotels in Cadaqués

-We stayed in Hotel Tarongeta whose simple but stylish rooms have recently been refurbished.
-The hotel is conveniently located next to the bus station and a short walk from the seafront and the old town.
-The rooms are centrally heated and have air conditioning, large bathrooms, a TV, a safe and free Wi-Fi.
-There is also free parking.
+We stayed in Hostal el Ranxo whose simple but stylish rooms have recently been refurbished.
+The hotel is conveniently located a short walk from the seafront and the old town.

 How to get there